dcmi/dc-srap/profile/srap-profile.md

 ## SRAP elements

-SRAP elements are elements which are applicable only for scholarly resources; especially academic dissertations.
+SRAP elements are elements which are applicable primarily for scholarly resources such as academic dissertations.

+### Date retracted

+Proposed DCMI Metadata Term: http://purl.org/spar/fabio/hasRetractionDate

+Label: Date retracted

+The date on which the resource was retracted or withdrawn.

+The reason for retraction or withdrawal should be provided in the Description.

 ### Degree supervisor